daylightstudio/FUEL-CMS-Tester-Module/README.md

 2. Create a "tester" folder in fuel/modules/ and place the contents of the tester module folder in there.

-3. Then to install, open up a Terminal window, "cd" to your FUEL CMS installation then type type in:
+3. Then to install, open up a Terminal window, "cd" to your FUEL CMS installation then type in:
 ``php index.php fuel/installer/install tester``

 ## UNINSTALL